ianrios/pythonETL-reactCRUD/docs/Assignment2.md

 - [x] design database schema for exisitng ETL dataset with db diagram
   - https://dbdiagram.io/d/64efd9ff02bd1c4a5eb575f0
-- [x] identify keys for easy indexing later
+- [x] identify keys for easy indexing later (after implementing, I was able to speed up performace by 30 seconds ish)
   - [x] primary_type
   - [x] beat - not sure if these are overkill?
   - [x] district